wadeallen/wadeallen.me/README.md

-My name is Wade Allen.
-I am the pastor at The United Church in Canandaigua, New York.
+Wade is the pastor at The United Church in Canandaigua, New York